jpetitcolas/jpetitcolas.github.com/_posts/2014-03-16-creating-morse-encoder-with-arduino.md

 * **Arduino > Preferences > Select Arduino application folder:** the folder where `arduino` bin is,
 * **Arduino > Preferences > Change Sketchbook folder:** location of all your Arduino programs,
-* **Arduino AVR boards:** select your board model ("Arduino UNO" in the case of the SparkleFun's kit)
+* **Arduino AVR boards:** select your board model ("Arduino UNO" in the case of the SparkFun's kit)
 * **Serial port:** choose the corresponding port on which your Arduino is plugged (`/dev/ttyUSB1` in my case)

 Selecting folders is pretty unergonomic.
 After selecting the menu item, a text field appear.
 Just press `/` (in Linux at least) and validate to see the folder hierarchy.
 Then, navigate with arrows to choose the appropriate input.

 To access serial port devices, you should launch Sublime Text as root.
-I do not like this solution: does anyone have a workaround?
+I do not like this unnecessary elevation of privileges for a text editor: does anyone have a workaround?

 ## Creating a basic LED circuit